 Zombie games by nature tend to be cooperative but Dead Panic does it in a very simple and defensive way.
 All players live or die together by defending a single point.
 There’s no exploration or discovery just good old-fashioned zombie killing.

 Zombies get a lot of flack for being overdone but I still really enjoy the genre.
 There’s something about zombies that keeps me intrigued.
 It could be the nostalgia but whatever it is, I’m still drawn to them.

 The zombie apocalypse has so many different variations that despite the flood of games and paraphernalia, it still can be fresh with a new take.
 It’s one of the reasons I like crappy B horror movies.
 In every low budget horror movie I’ve ever seen, I’ve managed to find a theme, concept, or perspective that I’ve never seen before.

 It’s the same thing with zombies.
 There’s so much out there yet every time I see a new game, there’s a slightly different aspect to explore.

+We hope you enjoyed our picks for best zombie board game.
 What is your favorite zombie board game?
 Drop a comment below and let us know if we missed any good ones.